-Motor neurone disease causes a progressive weakness of many of the muscles in the body.
+Motor neurone disease (MND) is a neurological condition causes a progressive weakness and wasting of many of the muscles in the body.
 There are various types of motor neurone disease.
-This leaflet is mainly about amyotrophic lateral sclerosis, which is the most common type of motor neurone disease.
+This leaflet is mainly about amyotrophic lateral sclerosis (ALS), which is the most common type of motor neurone disease.
 Although there is no cure for motor neurone disease, treatments can help to ease symptoms and disability.

 What is motor neurone disease?

 There are various subtypes of MND.
 In each type, symptoms tend to start in different ways.
 However, as the disease progresses, the symptoms of each type of MND tend to overlap.
 This means that symptoms in the later stages of each type of MND become similar.

-- Amyotrophic lateral sclerosis (ALS).
-This is the classical MND and the most common type.
+Amyotrophic lateral sclerosis (ALS) is the most common form of MND.
 About 8 in 10 people with MND have this type.
 Symptoms tend to start in the hands and feet.
 The muscles tend to become stiff as well as weak at first.
+ALS is also sometimes known as Lou Gehrig's disease in the United States of America, after the baseball player who was diagnosed with it.

 About 2 in 10 people with MND have this type.
 The muscles first affected are those used for talking, chewing and swallowing (the bulbar muscles).